The Dunedin Consort Performs Handel

 Wheelchair Access:

-Access is via the North Side (side) door, available 30 minutes before concert.
-Press bell for assistance.
-Level access into venue.
+Access is easier via the North Side (side) door, next to the blue badge parking spaces, and open 30 minutes before concert.
+There will be a volunteer steward in a high vis jacket who will provide assistance.
+There is level access into venue.

 Visit East Lothian